GaspardMacaux/Documentation_app/docs/source/multiple_datasets_analysis/load_datasets_merge.rst

    - Click "Add Metadata Field" to specify new metadata fields for the integrated dataset.
    - Enter the field names and values for each dataset and click "Add Metadata" to append this information to the integrated dataset.

-### Downloading the Integrated Object

-- After the integration is complete, the integrated Seurat object can be downloaded by using the interface options provided for saving.

 ### Troubleshooting

 - **Error During Integration**:
    Ensure that at least two datasets are uploaded and that the files are correctly formatted.
 If an error occurs, check the log for details.

-- **Dataset Compatibility**:
-   Always verify that the datasets are compatible in terms of species and experimental design before attempting integration.

 By following these steps, you can effectively load and integrate multiple single-cell RNA sequencing datasets, enabling comprehensive and unified analysis.